How to Run a Successful Self-Employed Contracting Business

 Is your personality suited to self-employment?

 Being your own boss has many advantages, but it also means all the responsibility for the success of your business (including income) rests on your shoulders.
-If your personality is such that dealing with the uncertainties of self-employment is likely to cause you a great deal of stress and anxiety then being an entrepreneur is probably not for you.
+If your personality is such that dealing with the uncertainties of self-employment is likely to cause you a great deal of stress and anxiety, then being an entrepreneur is probably not for you.

 Get Financing in Place Beforehand

-Depending on the type of contracting business you intend to start, how much capital (if any) will you need for business premises, machinery, equipment, etc.?
+How much capital (if any) will you need for business premises, machinery, equipment, etc.?
 Capital financing may not be an issue for a computer consultant who can start a home-based consulting business with only a laptop and mobile phone, but starting an excavating business, for instance, may require hundreds of thousands of dollars in equipment.

-In addition to capital financing you will need to cover business and personal expenses until your business generates income, Even if you already have clients when you start the business it may be months before you get paid for the completion of your first project.
+In addition to capital financing, you will need to cover business and personal expenses until your business generates income, Even if you already have clients when you start the business, it may be months before you get paid for the completion of your first project.

-If financing is required and you intend to seek loans or capital investment from equity investors then you will need to have a comprehensive outline of your financial requirements as part of your business plan.
+If financing is required and you intend to seek loans or capital investment from equity investors, then you will need to have a comprehensive outline of your financial requirements as part of your business plan.